sical/Data-Visualization-with-Deep-Learning/README.md

 First of all , we choose tensorFlow API to build and train neuronal networks because :

-  - TensorFlow is quite fast and can be used with a GPU to run even faster.A GPU can handle large amounts of data in many streams, performing relatively simple operations which is excatly what we do. (we went from 260 ms to 8 ms on convolutional.py)
+  - TensorFlow is quite fast and can be used with a GPU to run even faster.
+GPU can handle large amounts of data in many streams, performing relatively simple operations which is excatly what we do. (we went from 260 ms to 8 ms on convolutional.py)

   - TensorFlow has a great and active community and a lot of documentation which help develop faster.

-  - TensorFlow comes with TensorBoard a local web server which allows an user to visualize the execution, the weight values, variables flow , variables evlotion in some categories like graph, images , histograms etc ...
+  - TensorFlow comes with TensorBoard a local web server which allows an user to visualize the execution, the weight values, variables flow, variables evlotion in some categories like graph, images, histograms etc ...
 This is a plus because tensorFlow API have some parts in "black box" and the neuronal network can be hard to read.

  > tutorials available here https://www.tensorflow.org/tutorials/ .